Constraints on Metastable Dark Energy Decaying into Dark Matter

-A slow transition is considered to be the one in which the quantity above is much smaller than one, $\xi \ll 1$, and the Coleman-Callan tunneling is the only significant mechanism of bubble nucleation.
-When this is not the case, the transition is considered to be fast.
+A slow transition is considered to be the one in which the quantity above is much smaller than one, $\xi \ll 1$, and~the Coleman--Callan tunneling is the only significant mechanism of bubble nucleation.
+When this is not the case, the~transition is considered to be~fast.

-As discussed previously, the current data constraints the decay time to be around $t_{\rm decay} \gtrsim t_{0}/0.085$ (considering the higher best fit value among the results obtained in the analysis performed in~\cite{Shafieloo:2016bpk}).
-We can then consider the approximate limit $t_{\rm decay} \gtrsim 10\, t_{0}$.